-Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred around North Carolina.
+Click on each fraccident to learn more: